 Eating too much salt

 Not eating enough fruit and vegetables

 Having a relative with high blood pressure

 Being of African or Caribbean descent

 How to keep your blood pressure healthy

-In more than 90 percent of cases there’s no obvious cause for high blood pressure, claims the NHS.
+In most cases there’s no obvious cause for high blood pressure, claims the NHS.
 However, there are several factors that may increase your risk of developing high blood pressure, many of which can be controlled by having a healthy lifestyle.
 If your blood pressure is higher than ideal (between 120/80 and 140/90) and you have been advised to lower it – or if you want to keep your ideal blood pressure at its current level – here are some of the essential lifestyle changes you could consider making:

 One of the most important changes you should make to your diet is to cut down on the amount of salt you use, as salt raises blood pressure (adults should aim for no more than 6g a day, which is the equivalent of approximately one teaspoon).
 Remember that most of the salt in your diet is found in foods such as bread, ready meals and breakfast cereal, so when you’re shopping check your food labels and go for low-salt options wherever possible.